yashvisharma1204/yashvisharma1204/README.md

   <img src="https://github.com/user-attachments/assets/a9cf602f-9d39-4b74-a3a2-4997e940d36c" width="30"/>
 </p>

-I’m **Yashvi Sharma**, a Computer Science student currently preparing to begin my journey as a Software Development Engineering intern while steadily deepening my understanding of Machine Learning and intelligent systems.
-I enjoy building software that is not only functional but thoughtful — systems that solve real problems, scale well, and reflect strong engineering decisions.
+I’m **Yashvi Sharma**, a Computer Science student passionate about designing intelligent systems and solving meaningful real-world problems through technology.

+I previously worked as a **Data Science Intern at Futurense Technologies**, and I’m currently an **incoming Software Development Engineer Intern at Nielsen**.
+At this stage of my career, I’m strengthening my engineering foundation through **Data Structures & Algorithms** while continuously deepening my knowledge of **Machine Learning, Deep Learning, and intelligent system design**.

+My long-term goal is to grow into an **ML Researcher** — someone who not only builds systems but also understands the theory, modelling, and mathematics behind them.
+I’m especially interested in exploring how scalable software engineering and deep learning intersect to create impactful solutions.

+I enjoy working across different layers of technology — from backend logic and system architecture to applied machine learning projects.
+I value clarity, curiosity, and building things that reflect thoughtful design rather than just functionality.

 I like understanding *why* things work, not just making them run.
 My technical toolkit includes
 <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/python/python-original.svg" height="25"/>